1) Now Wave Your Flag

 K’naan and David Bisbal, “Wavin’ Flag” (2010)

 Wear your tribal colors.
 Wave the flag of your Motherland.
 Bang your drum.
-Drink Coke—the familiar injunctions: it’s time again for Planet Earth’s biggest communal event.
-The man behind this year’s anthem is Somalia-born Canadian K’naan (Somali for “traveler”), an odd choice for many critics who feel a South African singer should have had the honors.
+Drink Coke—the familiar injunctions whenever it’s time for Planet Earth’s biggest communal event.
+The man behind 2010’s anthem was Somalia-born Canadian K’naan (Somali for “traveler”), an odd choice for many critics who felt a South African singer should have had the honors.

-K’naan advocates the waving of other flags as well; he has been a passionate defender of Somalian pirates: “Our pirates were the only deterrent we had from an externally imposed environmental disaster.
+At the time, K’naan advocated the waving of other flags as well; he was a passionate defender of Somalian pirates: “Our pirates were the only deterrent we had from an externally imposed environmental disaster.
 The truth is, if you ask any Somali, if getting rid of the pirates only means the continuous rape of our coast by unmonitored Western vessels, and the producing of a new cancerous generation, we would all fly our pirate flags high… One man’s pirate is another man’s coast guard.”

 2) A Man’s Game